danog/MadelineProto/docs/TD_docs/methods/checkAuthPassword.md

 ---
 title: checkAuthPassword
 description: Checks password for correctness.
-Works only when authGetState returns authStateWaitPassword.
+Works only when getAuthState returns authStateWaitPassword.
 Returns authStateOk on success
 ---
 ## Method: checkAuthPassword
 [Back to methods index](index.md)